 Natural disasters arrive in different forms, usually without warning.
 Whether these are wildfires, hurricanes, or tornadoes, it is always crucial to have a plan in place.
-While initial recovery takes several months, it takes years to recover from the loss of such extent fully.
+While initial recovery takes several months, it takes years to recover from the loss of such an extent fully.
 The impact of a natural disaster can be so massive that a large number of healthcare facilities get destroyed and cease to exist.
-Unfortunately, many healthcare facilities are not prepared for the natural disasters of such high magnitude and have no system in place to manage the potential for a complete loss of all personal health records (PHR).
+Unfortunately, many healthcare facilities are not prepared for natural disasters of such high magnitude and have no system in place to manage the potential for a complete loss of all personal health records (PHR).

 Are Your PHR Part of Your Disaster Preparedness Plan?